Pet Friendly Apartments!

 Pet Friendly Tips For Moving with Dogs:

-- If you’re moving nearby, let your best friend visit your new apartment at Westland Pet Friendly Apartments before moving day.
+- If you’re moving nearby, let your best friend visit your new apartment at Bridlewood on Westland Pet Friendly Apartments before moving day.
 (This can also be effective with cats, but keep them securely in their crates.)
 Show them that you’re relaxed in this new apartment.
 This is also the perfect time to have your pet photographed and meet the management team.

 - Take your friend on a walk around the neighborhood to introduce him to new sights and sounds.

 - If your dog is a chewer, invest in a roomy crate as a doggie condo for times when you’re away from home.